Search icon

 Grouping product variants in the data feed that share the same basic set of attributes can help you improve your search results.

-Say you have these items in your feed:
+Say you have these two hoodies in your feed:

 • Nike Sportswear Phoenix Hoodie (size: S; color: baby pink)